scott-mescudi/sicher/README.md

 sudo journalctl -u sicher.service -f
 ```

+## Note

+Sicher generates logs to track the progress of backup operations.
+The logs are managed by the [lumberjack](https://github.com/natefinch/lumberjack) package for automatic rotation and compression.

+- **Log Location**: By default, the log file `sicher.log` is created in the same directory where the `sicher` binary is executed.
+To ensure consistent log management, you may want to configure a dedicated log directory, such as `/var/log/sicher.log`.

+- **Log Management**: The log file rotates when it reaches 10 MB, keeping up to 3 backup logs compressed.
+This helps manage disk space while retaining sufficient log history for review.

+- **Log Content**: The log records important events, including successful backups, errors encountered during the backup process, and any skipped files or directories due to restrictions.

+- **Example Log Output**:
+    ```
+    [2024-10-17 14:22:01] INFO: Backup started for /path/to/source
+    [2024-10-17 14:22:05] INFO: Backed up file: /path/to/source/example.txt
+    [2024-10-17 14:22:10] ERROR: Failed to copy file: /path/to/source/temp/example.tmp
+    ```

+- **Monitoring Logs**: Since we specified `SyslogIdentifier=sicher-backup`, Sicher’s output will also be available in the system logs.
+You can monitor the Sicher logs by using the `journalctl` command:
+    ```bash
+    sudo journalctl -u sicher.service -f
+    ```

 ### 6. Stopping and Restarting the Service

 You can stop or restart the Sicher service anytime with the following commands: